MHSA Program Admissions Criteria, Process and Time-line

 Kansas City, KS 66160

-NOTE: Applicants with 5 years or more professional experience may request a waiver of the GRE requirement.
+NOTE: In special circumstances, applicants with significant professional experience may request a waiver of the GRE requirement.

 - International Applicants.
 Students submitting international applications have additional requirements, as follows: